huahaiy/huahaiy.github.io/_pages/projects.md

 retain total control while using generative AI, a unique yet critical capability that enables successful enterprise use of generative AI.

-I have written some high level overviews.
+I have given talk talks and written about Juji platform.

 * [How can AI like ChatGPT be turned into gold in enterprises?](https://juji.io/blog/how-can-you-turn-ai-like-chatgt-into-gold-in-enterprise/)